-Find out more at carerscotland.org/break-factsheet Many local carers' centres in Scotland have Time to Live funds to offer small grants to carers.
+Find out more at carersuk.org/break-factsheet Many local carers' centres in Scotland have Time to Live funds to offer small grants to carers.
 Some also offer vouchers and other help through what is known as the Respitality scheme.
-Find your local centre at carerscotland.org/localsupport Shared Care Scotland also provides information about breaks, including an online directory, and ideas for time for yourself at home: sharedcarescotland.org.uk Online meetups Join Care for a Cuppa via Zoom and chat with others who understand what you're going through: carerscotland.org/cuppa We also provide fun and relaxing sessions with Share and Learn: carerscotland.org/share-and-learn Looking after yourself It can feel as though there is very little time for you to take a breather when caring.
+Find your local centre at carersuk.org/scotland/support-where-you-live Shared Care Scotland has very useful information about breaks in Scotland including an online directory and details of funding.
+Phone 01383622462 or visit sharedcarescotland.org.uk Online meetups Join Care for a Cuppa via Zoom and chat with others who understand what you're going through: carersuk.org/scotland/ care-for-a-cuppa We also provide fun and relaxing sessions with Share and Learn: carersuk.org/scotland/share-and-learn Looking after yourself It can feel as though there is very little time for you to take a breather when caring.
 However finding moments to relax and destress could make a huge difference to your wellbeing.
 Here are some suggestions to help you look after yourself and develop your resilience.
 Expand your support network Keeping in touch with family, friends or neighbours about your circumstances may help open up more doors for support when needed.
 You could join other carers at one of our online meetups (page 16).
 Need more sleep?

 It may be particularly hard to get the sleep and rest you need, especially if you are helping to look after someone during the night.
 If you have trouble switching off, there are specially tailored apps that can help, or you may wish to speak to your GP if you're really struggling.
-The NHS Inform website also has some helpful suggestions: nhsinform.scot/illnesses-and-conditions/mental-health/mental-health-self-help-guides/sleep-problems-and-insomnia-self-help-guide You can also see our tips here: carerscotland.org/getting-enough-sleep Don't neglect your health Eating well and staying active regularly are great ways to stay healthy, but it can be challenging to eat well and exercise with a busy caring role.
-Take a look at our Carers Active Hub for ideas and inspiration: carerscotland.org/carers-active-hub Speak to your GP if you are concerned that your caring responsibilities are having an impact on your health so that they can offer you further advice.
-Keep up your own interests As well as doing a physical activity you enjoy, pursue any interest you can to maintain your sense of identity and keep your spirits up, even if it's only 10-15 minutes.
+The NHS Inform website also has some helpful suggestions: nhsinform.scot/illnesses-and-conditions/mental-health/mental-health-self-help-guides/sleep-problems-and-insomnia-self-help-guide You can also see our tips here: carersuk.org/scotland/getting-enough-sleep Don't neglect your health Eating well and staying active regularly are great ways to stay healthy, but it can be challenging to eat well and exercise with a busy caring role.
+Take a look at our Carers Active Hub for ideas and inspiration: carers-active-hub Speak to your GP if you are concerned that your caring responsibilities are having an impact on your health so that they can offer you further advice.
+Keep up your own interests As well as doing a physical activity you enjoy, pursue any interest you can to maintain your sense of identity and keep your spirits up, even if it's for only 10-15 minutes.
 Don't feel guilty and try to arrange extra support to help you do this if you need to - see pages 12-13 and page 16.
-Chris' story When Chris' partner had a sudden stroke, he learnt how you can be thrust into a caring role overnight and felt thrown in at the deep end.
+Jaycee's story Jaycee is a carer for her mother who is in her 90s and has reduced mobility due to a spinal condition.
+Seven years ago, Jaycee quit a 30-year nursing career to care for her mother full-time.